The rules of

 Participants must be at least 18 years of age.

 No head, facial, neck, arm, hand or finger jewelry of any kind is permitted.
 Fingernails must be cut below the fingertips and must be rounded without any sharp edges.
 Hair must be pulled back such that it is not in the Permitted Target Area.
-Facial hair is permitted.
+Facial hair is permitted, provided that the Promoter may (but is not obligated to) set certain beard length restrictions.

 Promoter may permit the use of any equipment if Promoter, in consultation with the Executive Director and/or the Commission, determines that the equipment has a health and safety function or is to collect performance data.

-Chalk provided by the Promoter must be used by Participants to put on their hands prior to their first strike and the cutman / inspector may apply chalk to line the heel of hand (but additional chalk is only required thereafter at the instruction of the referee).
+Chalk provided by the Promoter must be used by Participants to put on their hands prior to their first strike (additional chalk is only required thereafter at the instruction of the referee, whose determination shall be based on whether the Participant’s striking hand has sufficient chalk to provide an indication of where the Participant’s strike lands on their opponent).
 Towels provided by the Promoter are permitted to be used by Participants and referees to wipe excess chalk from hands or face.
 Referees retain the discretion to determine when the use of chalk is excessive and should be reduced.

 A coin toss (or other alternative method determined by the Promoter, such as seeding) determines which Participant is to strike first in Round 1 (Promoter may grant the coin toss winner an election to defend first, or may determine that any coin toss winner must strike first, so long as it is applied consistently for all matches in the applicable event).